Essential Ecommerce KPIs for Growth-Centric Companies

 Customer Retention Rate

 Customer retention rate is one of KIPs for eCommerce as it indicates your success or sustainability in the long-term rather than directly in growth.
-This depends on your customer loyalty or quality of your loyalty program, but once again type of business or product plays a crucial role.
+This depends on your customer loyalty or the quality of your loyalty program, but once again type of business or product plays a crucial role.

 If you cannot expect the regular customers if you are in real estate business, or if you offer travel arrangements for a few specific locations for example.
 However, in those cases, you can switch this KIP with client referral rate, as it also indicates satisfaction with service that can generate additional revenue.